pegasystems/pega-launchpad-functions/README.md

 | [pdf](examples/pdf/)                | PDF form filler                  | [jar](https://github.com/pegasystems/pega-launchpad-functions/releases/download/v0.1.9/pdf-0.1.9-SNAPSHOT.jar)       |
 | [text](examples/text/)              | string utilities                 | [jar](https://github.com/pegasystems/pega-launchpad-functions/download/v0.1.9/text-0.1.9-SNAPSHOT.jar)               |

-## Obtaining a JAR to upload into a Function rule
+## Example modules: Obtaining a JAR

 You can download the latest JAR releases for each module from the [project release page](https://github.com/pegasystems/pega-launchpad-functions/releases), or you can generate the necessary JAR file (including dependencies) for uploading into a Pega Launchpad Function rule by running this command in your local workspace: